-The 2007 on-highway fuel economy gearing for Linehaul Applications (≤ 80,000 lbs) at 65 mph is 1400 rpm for ISX engines with a minimum of 1650 torque in the top 2 gears and 1500 rpm for all ISM engines.
+The 2007 on-highway fuel economy gearing for Linehaul Applications ($\leq 80,000$ lbs) at 65 mph is 1400 rpm for ISX engines with a minimum of 1650 torque in the top 2 gears and 1500 rpm for all ISM engines.
 Assuming the truck spends most of its time on Interstate highways with average loads somewhat less than 80,000 lbs, these recommendations will optimize fuel economy for fuel conscious fleets.
-For additional information on this and other fuel related topics, contact your local Cummins representative.

-Selection of the appropriate drivetrain components is critical to achieving drivability and MPG goals.
-Direct-drive transmissions can yield a 2+% advantage in MPG in a linehaul application from lower gear mesh losses and lower spin/oil churn losses
+Selection of the appropriate drivetrain components is critical to achieving drivability and mpg goals.
+Direct-drive transmissions can yield a 2+% advantage in mpg in a linehaul application from lower:

+- Gear mesh losses - Spin/oil churn losses